About Us

 Kevin’s educational background includes a B.E. in Electrical Engineering from Vanderbilt University, an MBA from George Washington University, and a Graduate Certificate in Intelligence Analysis from the University of Maryland’s School of Public Policy.

-Kaelin comes to Jefferson from Avantus Federal where she led contract delivery for a joint Department of Transportation (DOT) and Office of Management and Budget (OMB) effort designed to evaluate the federal government’s implementation of the Federal Data Strategy.
+Kaelin came to Jefferson from Avantus Federal, where she led contract delivery for a joint Department of Transportation and Office of Management and Budget effort focused on evaluating the federal government’s implementation of the Federal Data Strategy.

-Kaelin obtained her Bachelor of Arts in Political Science and International Relations from the University of Kentucky and holds a Master’s Degree in International Affairs from American University.
+Kaelin earned her Bachelor of Arts in Political Science and International Relations from the University of Kentucky and holds a master’s degree in International Affairs from American University.